dimagi/commcare-hq/docs/js-guide/code-review.rst

 --------

 - Use ``<%- ... %>`` in Underscore templates to HTML escape values.
-- Use ``DomPurify`` to HTML escape user input that will displayed, but not in a template.
+- Use ``DomPurify`` to HTML escape user input that will be displayed, but not in a template.

 Delays and Errors
 -----------------